 The solution?
 Database-level backups aka system-level backs up.
-This will backup all of your databases, individually, allowing you to restore them individually without touching your other, unaffected databases.
+This will backup all of your databases (such as Oracle, SQL Server, NoSQL, etc.), individually, allowing you to restore them individually without touching your other, unaffected databases.
 It’s an easy step that can save your company time, and improve your ability to deliver an improved recovery time objective.

 Regularly shrinking databases to free up operating system space.

 Step away from the shrink button!
 This is a truly baffling practice that needs to stop now.
 Shrinking databases is not the way you should be freeing up space in your system.
 There is no benefit.
 In fact, shrinking your databases can cause fragmentation and performance problems you can easily avoid.
 It’s not necessary, SQL Server knows the proper size, and the shrinking is hurting your database.